This online SOAP client allows you to test SOAP API. You can test local or public SOAP API.

 You can save your favorite soap requests so that you will find it during your next visits.

-Be careful, It is a local backup in your browser, it can be deleted at any time by your browser.
+Be careful, if you do not have an account it is a local backup in your browser, it can be deleted at any time by your browser.

 SOAP is an application communication protocol, it is a format for sending and receiving messages based on Extensible Markup Language (XML).
 SOAP is extremely powerful, it provides a way to communicate between applications running on different operating systems.
 SOAP allows to invoke web services independent of language and platforms!